-We also have a designated SEND Co-ordinator and Inclusion Co-ordinator who regularly maintain up to date knowledge by attending relevant training, and in addition (with your prior permission) we have access to the Early Years Inclusion Team which consists of Early Year’s Advisory Teachers.
+We also have a designated our SEND Co-ordinator and Inclusion Co-ordinator who regularly maintain up to date knowledge by attending relevant training, and in addition (with your prior permission) we have access to the Early Years Inclusion Team which consists of Early Years Advisory Teachers.
 The advisors can come into the setting and support us with any child who has additional needs.
-They are able to help us co-ordinate any relevant outside professionals to assist in the child’s learning and development journey, such as Family Out Reach Workers, Speech Therapists, Physiotherapists, Hearing Advisory Teachers, Medical Nurses etc. We happily welcome these professionals into our setting and where possible take account of their input and advice in providing the best possible care for an individual child.
+They are able to help us co-ordinate any relevant outside professionals to assist in the child’s learning and development journey, such as Family Out Reach Workers, Speech and Language Therapists, Physiotherapists, Hearing Advisory Teachers, Medical Nurses etc. We happily welcome these professionals into our setting and where possible take account of their input and advice in providing the best possible care for an individual child.

 7. What training are the staff, supporting children with SEND, had or are having?

 As detailed above our SEND and inclusion co-ordinator maintains up to date knowledge through relevant and regular training, and any additional training is undertaken as and when necessary depending on the needs of our current children.
 She is also very experienced in working with Children who have SEND.

-Happy Hours Pre-School has a dedicated team of seven staff.
+Happy Hours Pre-School has a dedicated team of four staff.
 We always have at least one member of staff to every 8 children over the age of 3 years and one member of staff to every 4 children under the age of 3 years present during each session.

 8. How will my child be included in activities outside the early years setting including trips?